certbot/certbot/certbot/docs/using.rst

 manual_     Y    N    | Obtain a certificate by manually following instructions to    http-01_ (80) or
                       | perform domain validation yourself.
 Certificates created this dns-01_ (53)
                       | way do not support autorenewal.
-                      | Autorenewal may be enabled by specifying scripts to automate
+                      | Autorenewal may be enabled by providing an authentication
-                      | the domain validation steps.
+                      | hook script to automate the domain validation steps.
 =========== ==== ==== =============================================================== =============================

 .. |dns_plugs| replace:: :ref:`DNS plugins <dns_plugins>`